 Of all the home business startup options, the most feared and misunderstood is network marketing or MLM (multilevel marketing).
 The reality is direct sales (of which networking marketing and MLM are a part of) is a viable way to start a home business quickly and affordably.
 But like all other facets of life, there are shysters and it's up to you to research and do your due diligence when investigating an opportunity.

 Multi-level marketing, sometimes referred to as pyramid selling or a pyramid scheme in some cases, is a marketing strategy aimed at selling products or services where a non-salaried workforce provides the revenue.
 Rather than selling products to consumers, the products are presented as a business opportunity that the purchasers would then sell to another group of people on the same premise, and so on.
 Relationship referrals and word-of-mouth marketing are a big part of MLM.

-Before signing on the dotted line to start a home business with a direct sales company, make sure you've read the 10 warning signs below to keep yourself safe.
+Before signing on the dotted line to start a home business with a direct sales company, make sure you can spot these 10 warning signs of an MLM scheme.